dfelinto/blender-manual/manual/render/output/animation.rst

 Blender creates a file for each frame of the animation.
 You can then use Blender's Compositor to perform any frame manipulation (post-processing).
-You can then use Blender's VSE to load that final image sequence, add an audio track to the animation, and render out to an MPEG format to complete your movie.
+You can then use Blender's :doc:`Video Sequencer </editors/sequencer>` to load that final image sequence, add an audio track to the animation, and render out to an MPEG format to complete your movie.
 The Frame Sequence approach is a little more complicated and takes more drive space, but gives you more flexibility.